gebruederheitz/wp-easy-customizer/UPGRADING.md

 namespace when creating translations.

-### SeparatorSetting parameters need to provided differently
+### SeparatorSetting parameters need to be provided differently

 As the `SeparatorSetting` is also a `BasicCustomizerSetting` and therefore is a singleton with only a protected constructor, you will need to pass its